swcarpentry/shell-novice/_episodes/03-create.md

 > {: .solution}
 {: .challenge}

+## Operations with multiple files and directories

+Oftentimes one needs to copy or move several files at once.
+This can be done by providing a list of individual filenames, or specifying a naming pattern using wildcards.

 > ## Copy with Multiple Filenames
 >
 > For this exercise, you can test the commands in the `data-shell/data` directory.